-For this lab, you can use any modern Linux machine (for example, TLab and Wilk Lab machines) for development and testing.
+For this lab, you can use any modern Linux machine (for example, Wilk Lab machines, Moore, your own Linux machine or VM, etc) for development and testing.
 You will want to use murphy.wot.eecs.northwestern.edu for submission and hand-in.
-We will reserve hanlon.wot.eecs.northwestern.edu for evaluation, and for students interested in the Phi.
+We will reserve hanlon.wot.eecs.northwestern.edu for evaluation.